A QUBO formulation for the Tree Containment problem: Example and Results

 \subsection{Minor Embedding Results}

 As a proof-of-concept, we performed several experiments to investigate the number of logical and physical qubits that are needed to solve an instance of Tree Containment.
 We start by providing some information about the host graphs.
 After formulating an instance of Tree Containment as an instance of QUBO, we used the minor embedding algorithm provided by D-Wave \cite{minorminer}.
 For some of our test cases (described below), the QUBO matrix could not be embedded into the host graph of D-Wave Advantage.
 We therefore considered a larger Pegasus graph.
 This allows us to compare the current capacity of the D-Wave Advantage annealer with a possible future version of the D-Wave machine.
-Both host graphs that we considered were of Pegasus topology.
+Both host graphs that we considered were of Pegasus topology\footnote{After this paper was written, a new topology was released by D-Wave called the Zephyr topology, which is an improvement over the Pegasus topology.}.
 The first host graph, D-Wave Advantage, has 5640 vertices and 40484 edges, and the second host graph has 23560 vertices and 172964 edges.
 The first and second host graphs are represented by \(P16\) and \(P32\), respectively.
 In comparison, \(P32\) has about 4.17 times more vertices and about 4.27 times more edges than \(P16\).
 For more information about \blue{the} Pegasus topology, see \cite{D-Wave_graphs}.